dougeby/IntuneDocs/intune/education-settings-configure-ios.md

 - Navigate students iPads to a bookmark, or chapter in a book
 - Display the screen from a student iPad on an Apple TV

-To set up Classroom on your device, you will need to create and configure an Intune iOS **Education** device profile.
+To set up Classroom on your device, you will need to create and configure an Intune iOS education device profile.

 ## Before you start